Imagic: History

+It was Grubb's goal to take Imagic public and to eventually overtake Activision as the number one third-party video game publisher.
+Like Activision, Imagic had a meteoric rise, in its first 3 quarters of sales in 1982, the company sold $48 million worth of games led by Demon Attack developed by Rob Fulop, which became one of the top selling games in the industry.
+An Intellivion version was also developed by Gary Kato.
+Fulop, was previously a programmer at Atari, and claimed in a 2019 interview with Paleotronic Magazine that he left the company in favor of Imagic after being paid for developing the Atari 2600 port of Missile Command with a Safeway coupon for a free turkey rather than the monetary Christmas bonus he had expected.

+Imagic filed for an initial public offering (IPO) in November 1982 with underwriters Merrill Lynch, Hambrecht & Quist, and Alex Brown.
+Grubb and Dougherty, along with CFO Dennis Rowland completed a public offering road show.
+The offering was well received and the company was set to go public in early December.
+Just days before the offering Atari announced that video game console sales were significantly down for the 1982 Christmas season.
+This news negatively affected demand for Imagic's stock and the underwriters along with the company decided to delay the offering.
+Unfortunately the industry was in for a prolonged decline and the company never managed to go public.

-Atari sued Imagic over Demon Attack because of its resemblance to Phoenix, to which Atari had the exclusive home-version rights.
+Atari also sued Imagic over Demon Attack because of its resemblance to Phoenix, to which Atari had the exclusive home-version rights.
 The case was settled out of court.

-Despite initial success and sales greater than projections, the company's fortunes reversed after the stock market dumped videogame stocks in late 1982, scuttling Imagic's initial plan to become a publicly traded company.

 Fan club

 During its height, Imagic ran a fan club for their games, the Numb Thumb Club, which published an annual newsletter.
-Only two issues were published before Imagic's demise in 1983.
+Only two issues were published before Imagic's decline began in late 1983.

 Decline

 Although Imagic grew quickly in its early years, it was irreparably harmed by the video game crash of 1983.
-It released 24 titles before going out of business by 1986, but the exact time it disbanded is unknown.
+It released 24 games before going out of business by 1986, but the exact time it disbanded is unknown.
 In 1983, the company laid off 40 of their 170 employees but appeared at the 1984 Consumer Electronics Show with plans for four IBM PCjr games.
 The rights to Imagic's most popular titles have been owned by Activision since the late 1980s, and they have been re-released on several occasions.